tzebrowski/ObdMetrics/README.md

 The framework consists of multiple components that are intended to exchange the messages with the Adapter (Request-Response model) and propagate decoded metrics to the target application using a non-blocking manner (Pub-Sub model).
 All the internal details like managing multiple threads are hidden and the target application that includes FW must provide just a few interfaces that are required for establishing the connection with the Adapter and receiving the OBD metrics.

-API of FW is exposed through `Workflow` interface which centralize all the features in the single place, see: [Workflow](./src/main/java/org/obd/metrics/api/Workflow.java "Workflow.java").
+API of the framework is exposed through `Workflow` interface which centralize all features in the single place, see: [Workflow](./src/main/java/org/obd/metrics/api/Workflow.java "Workflow.java").
-Particular workflow implementations can be instantiated by [WorkflowFactory](./src/main/java/org/obd/metrics/api/WorkflowFactory.java "WorkflowFactory.java")
+Particular workflow implementations can be instantiated by calling `Workflow.instance().initialize()`

 <details>